wp-plugins/related-links/readme.txt

 * Set which post-types should be shown in the widget
 * Simple theme integration with `get_related_links($post_type, $post_id)`

+Visit the [forum](http://wordpress.org/tags/related-links "Visit the Wordpress forum about this plugin.") for help or suggestions.

 == Installation ==

 1. Upload the `related-links` folder to the `/wp-content/plugins/` directory.